 360 Degrees Vanishing

-A Project by Selven O'Keef Jarmon Produced by the artist and Art league Houston
+A Project by Selven O'Keef Jarmon and Art league Houston

-360 Degrees Vanishing addresses the gradual disappearance of the beading culture within South Africa in particular, as well as the vanishing parts of various cultures that are taken for granted but have been disappearing from our everyday lives.
-360 Degrees Vanishing re-imagines the possibilities of how a traditional medium, such as beading, can be re-visioned and re-activated by placing it in a new context and landscape.
+The concept of the 360 Degrees Vanishing project addresses the gradual disappearance of the tradition of beading culture within South Africa in particular, as well as the vanishing parts of various cultures that are taken for granted but have been disappearing from our everyday lives.
+The 360 Degrees Vanishing project re-imagines the possibilities of how a traditional medium, such as beading, can be re-envisioned and re-activated by placing it within a new context and landscape.
 This project is an international cultural exchange with South Africa and ALH is working with the South African Government as well as the Craft and Cultural Hub of the Eastern Cape and the South African Cultural Minister's Office.

 The work in Houston was supported by communities across the Eastern Cape, the South African Government and the Nelson Mandela Foundation.
-In Houston community partners include: Rice University, Texas Southern University, Project Row Houses, the City of Houston through the Houston Arts Alliance, the Houston Center for Contemporary Craft, Kerry Inman and the Bermac Building, Texas Southern University, Workshop Houston, Whole Foods, Phoenicia, Houston Bead Society, Our Image Film and Arts, The Morgan Family Foundation, Louisa Stude Sarofim, Sarah Paschall Dodd, Poppi Massey, The Beadery in Providence Rhode Island, Softflex, and Zulu Creative.
+To date, major donors in Houston include Houston First Corporation, Okra Charity Saloon, Texas Commission on the Arts, the City of Houston through the Houston Arts Alliance, Houston Endowment, Rice University, Texas Southern University, Project Row Houses, Houston Center for Contemporary Craft, Kerry Inman and the Bermac Building, Boheme, Workshop Houston, Whole Foods, Phoenicia, Houston Bead Society, Our Image Film and Arts, The Morgan Family Foundation, Greater Houston Community Foundation, Louisa Stude Sarofim, Sarah Paschall Dodd, Poppi Massey, Gerald and Anita Smith, The Beadery in Providence Rhode Island, Softflex, Scott Sparvero, Jim Peterson, Susan Criner, Phillis Jarmon, Ed Wilson, and Zulu Creative.

 The Esplanade Project